-Wait, what?
-I know what you’re thinking.
-What the heck does that mean?
-I asked myself that same question just this morning when I was required to perform it.
-I actually think this action verb sounds magical, like a spell you might learn at say, Hogwart’s School of Witchcraft and Wizardry.
-But the answer involves wine (also magical, but not in a wizarding sense).
+I actually think this action verb sounds magical, like a spell you might learn at Hogwart’s School of Witchcraft and Wizardry.
+But in reality, it’s quite a primal act.
+Spit.